Olenderpj/UCCS_CS3300_Iteration-5/README.md

    2. What the view looks like before you make changes.
    3. What the view looks like after your changes have been made.

-2. Provide a <ins> **small**</ins> portion of your HTML Code and give an explanation of what HTML tags you used, and how you structured your code.

-3. Provide a <ins> **small**</ins> portion of your CSS Code and give an explanation of what the styling accomplishes.

 4. Provide a **minimum** of **3** references that helped you learn something or solve a problem.

-3. Choose one of the prompts below and write a one paragraph respons.: <br>
-   1. What problems did you have and what process did you go through to solve them, and did you end up meeting your personal and assignment goals? <br>
-   2. What's the one thing that you have seen in your classmates' work or process that you would like to try in your next iteration or project? <br>
-   3. How has your previous experience (either school or professional) helped you accomplish your goals in this project? <br>

 4. If you chose to attempt the extra credit, put the associated code here.